jeffpar/spy/README.md

 There were a number of other minor problems, like some unexpected padding between code and data sections, failure to preserve the initial interrupt mask registers (IMRs), and failure to allocate memory for the VGA save/restore operations.
-I call these problems "minor", but they took a while to track down.
+I call these problems "minor", but they all took a while to track down.
 Fortunately, the [PCjs Debugger](http://www.pcjs.org/machines/pcx86/compaq/deskpro386/vga/2048kb/debugger/machine.xml) was a big help.
+I even had to use the VSCode debugger to debug a problem with the PCjs debugger, so as an added bonus, I ended up fixing a [PCjs bug](https://github.com/jeffpar/pcjs/commit/a2d169129bc8727cd1739f5fa2de50196a1cc587#diff-f6421b18c663fde433cf56c0333dc0961b21e80dc4842aad8d4686452a3f866a) as well.

-All these issues made a few things clear: I had probably used an *older* version of **CL3232** than what was archived here (I'll keep looking for it, but I probably don't have it anymore), and I had probably started reworking some of the code in 1993 and never finished the changes -- all of which made it challenging recreating a working version today.
+All these issues made a few things clear: I had probably used an *older* version of **CL3232** than what was archived here (I'll keep looking for it, but I probably don't have it anymore), and I had probably started reworking some of the SPY code in 1993 and never finished the changes.

+In any case, SPY is once again operational -- or at least, really close.

 ![First Boot](images/First_Boot.jpg)